The Gospel

 3. What Does Repentance Mean?

-The Greek word metanoeō means “to change one’s mind.”
-It describes the inward turning of the heart from unbelief to belief in Christ.
-It is not quitting sin to earn salvation.
-It is realizing sin’s hopelessness and turning to the only Savior who can forgive it.
+The Greek word metanoia refers to a change of mind—an inward turning of the heart from unbelief to belief in Christ.
+It is not the act of quitting sin to earn salvation, but the realization of sin’s hopelessness and a turning to the only Savior who can forgive it.

 Charles Ryrie wrote: “Repentance is a change of mind about Jesus Christ so that He is believed and received as personal Savior.”